• Skip to primary navigation

 Jump to Recipe Print Recipe

-Tiffin sambar is mittus fav either with idli, dosa or even ven pongal.
+Tiffin sambar is mittus favorite either with idli, dosa or even ven pongal.
 I have shared here a basic hotel style tiffin sambar recipe with tips and tricks.
+I am sure you will try and share your feedback here.

 About Tiffin Sambar